adaptdk/AH_showerbuddy/README.md

 Adapt Hackathon - proof of concept, when is the shower free

-The goal of the project is to create a IoT device, coupled with a online service that will let out runners know when the shower is free.
+The goal of the project is to create a IoT device, coupled with a online service that will let out runners know when the shower is occupied.

 Each team will have a tiny Arduino controller, a bread board and a bunch of wires available.
 The controller has build in wifi and bluetooth so it's